ericoSoares/cats-crud-api/README.md

 # Cats CRUD API

-Environment
-The application was developed and tested on XUbuntu 18.04
+The application was developed and tested on XUbuntu 18.04 using Docker.

 Executing
 ```